 For many (myself included), the key attraction of Kratie, is to try to catch a glimpse of critically endangered Irrawaddy River Dolphins (named after the Irrawaddy River in Myanmar).
 There are very few of these left living in small pods in South East Asia and less than 80 of those left on the Mekong river.
 15 – 20 of these dolphins live in a pod on a small stretch of the Mekong near Kratie.
 You can’t see them from Kratie itself, but will need to make a 15 km journey North along the River Mekong, which you can reach by cycle, motorbike or tuk tuk.

 Try not to make the same mistake I did and go the wrong way…especially if you’re cycling.
 It was a very tiring and time-consuming mistake, I didn’t realise my error until I’d gone 15 km the wrong way up the Mekong.
 By the time I’d rectified my mistake I was back where I’d started, had cycled 30 km further than I needed to and was two hours behind schedule.
-Epic travel fail on my part…I felt rather silly, to say the least!
+Epic travel fail on my part…I felt rather silly, to say the least.
+At least I’d remembered to take water, sunscreen and a sunhat with me so I didn’t get sunstroke.

 To see the dolphins keep heading North (not South) along the Mekong until you come across a big dolphin statue on the left-hand side of the road.
 Just after that is a big wall built I assume to stop you seeing the dolphins from the river-bank without having to pay for a boat.
 There’s a gateway in the wall which is where you need to turn into.
 Here on the left is a little ticket office where you can buy your boat ticket.
 The price is $9 USD (£7.25 GBP) per person for one to two people and $7 USD (£5.60 GBP) per person for more than two people.
 I was by myself but managed to tag onto another group and save a couple of dollars.